Print

 4. Stir in the garlic, paprika, and chili flakes.
 Cook for 1–2 minutes until fragrant.

-5. Brown the Beef: Crank the heat to medium-high.
+5. Brown the Beef: increase the heat to medium-high.
 Add your prepared ground beef.
 Break it up and cook until browned, 5–7 minutes.

 6. Build the Sauce: Turn the heat down to medium.
 Stir in brown sugar, tomato paste, ketchup, vinegar, Worcestershire sauce, and fish sauce.
-Coat everything evenly—this is your flavour bomb.
+Coat everything evenly.

 7. Thicken It Up: Whisk the cornstarch with cold water until smooth, then stir into the skillet.
 Cook for 2–3 minutes until the sauce thickens and clings to the beef like it was meant to be there.

 8. Final Seasoning: Taste.
 Adjust.
 Want it sweeter?
 More brown sugar.
 More zing?
 Add vinegar.
 Craving heat?
 More chili flakes.
-Don’t forget salt—it ties it all together.
+Season to taste with kosher salt.

 9. Serve: Toast those brioche buns, spoon on a generous scoop of that glorious beef, and serve hot with your favourite sides.
 Coleslaw?
 Pickles?
 Chips?
 Yes, yes, and yes.